nareshm5796/ProfileApp/README.md

 <!-- *********************** -->
-This a react app created by Naresh M.
+This is a react app created by Naresh M.